Doctoral Admissions

 Financial Aid

 Students admitted to the graduate program are eligible for merit-based financial aid.
 Research assistantships are provided to all students admitted into the doctoral program, and they provide a yearly stipend of approximately $41,520 (as of 2020) along with tuition waiver.
 However, all graduate students (and applicants) are strongly encouraged to apply for external funding and fellowships.
-Contact our graduate chair, Professor Henry Hess, for information.
+Contact our graduate chair, Professor Lance Kam, for information.

 Graduate Fellowships